 Lab will start meeting the week of January 21st, but you have assignments due online before this date.
 The first deadline for online assignments is Friday, January 17th at 11:59pm - check Canvas for details.
 On the first day of lab, you will meet your TA and be assigned to your laboratory workstation.
 You will undergo safety training/orientation during the first lab period and complete a short lab activity.
 You will not be allowed to enter lab unless you are dressed in proper lab attire (including approved eye protection) and have completed the online safety contract.
 Prior to attending each lab period, you must familiarize yourself with the lab background and procedure and complete the Pre-Lab quiz.
-You should also summarize the procedure and make relevant data tables in your lab notebook - part of your notebook grade will be based on this.
+You should also complete the preliminary portion of the laboratory in your notebook - part of your notebook grade will be based on this.
 Each workstation in the lab is equipped with a monitor that allows access to eLearning to view the lab documentation, and to UF Apps.